Snapchat/KeyDB-docs/docs/replication.md

 `keydb.conf` shipped with the KeyDB distribution for more information.

 Diskless replication can be enabled using the `repl-diskless-sync` configuration parameter.
-The delay to start the transfer in order to wait more replicas to arrive after the first one, is controlled by the `repl-diskless-sync-delay` parameter.
+The delay to start the transfer in order to wait for more replicas to arrive after the first one is controlled by the `repl-diskless-sync-delay` parameter.
 Please refer to the example `keydb.conf` file in the KeyDB distribution for more details.